Burnley Barracks railway station: History

-The station opened on 18 September 1848, as a temporary terminus for the East Lancashire Railway whilst an extension was built between Accrington and Colne.
+The station opened on 18 September 1848 either mononymously as Burnley, or as Burnley Westgate, as a temporary terminus for the East Lancashire Railway whilst an extension was built between Accrington and Colne.
 It closed four months later when the Colne extension opened.
 However, the surrounding area developed quickly with industry, housing and the local barracks, which led to the station being reopened under its current name in 1851.

-Extensive demolition of the nearby high density Victorian terraced residential areas of Trinity, Westgate and Whittlefield during the 1960s and 70s, together with the construction of the M65 motorway and feeder roads during the early 1980s led to a significant decline in population in the area and thus the station's prominence waned.
 The barracks themselves (latterly home to the East Lancashire Regiment) have been closed since December 1898 and the site subsequently sold off.